mburri/break-out/readme.md

 ###2015-12-16
 - extract key codes to constants in separate file.
 Are there any open source key code modules yet?
 - extract rendering functions from main application file
+- action creators

 ##TODOs
 ~~constants for key codes~~

 ~~extract render functions from index.js~~

-- constants for action types
+~~constants for action types~~

+- use ball radius in collision detection
+- set speed only when in game scene
 - fancy gh-page and reasonable build/ deploy